Contrary to popular belief, 2020’s Restaurant A380 was not the first time Singapore Airlines turned a parked jet into a restaurant.

 What strikes me the most about all this is how heavy everything is- vegetables sautéed in butter, creamy soups, indulgent desserts, a slathering of rich sauces.
 It all seemed very cloy on the palate, but I suppose it was a product of the time, where French food was seen as the hautest of haute cuisine.

-It’s a far cry from the wellness-focused Canyon Ranch menus that Singapore Airlines deploys on its ultra-long haul flights today, which focus on lightening the meal by substituting cream and butter with olive oil, using lighter sauces and alternative starches such as farro, millet, bulgar and freekeh.
+It’s a far cry from the wellness-focused Canyon Ranch menus that Singapore Airlines introduced on its ultra-long haul flights, which focus on lightening the meal by substituting cream and butter with olive oil, avoiding heavy sauces and using alternative starches such as farro, millet, bulgar and freekeh.
 How times have changed…

 The final mention I can find of Hugo’s in the Sky is in September 1981, when it was set to be rolled out the following month on the Tokyo-Los Angeles route.